fsoco/fsoco-dataset/docs/pages/login.md

 ### Manage my contribution

 On this page, you can:<br>
+1) get an estimate of your current position on our waiting list.<br>
-1) check the current status of all labeling tasks assigned to your team.<br>
+2) check the current status of all labeling tasks assigned to your team.<br>
-2) trigger a couple of automated tests on these jobs.<br>
+3) trigger a couple of automated tests on these jobs.<br>
-3) show the download links of the FSOCO dataset.
+4) show the download links of the FSOCO dataset *(access is granted after a successful contribution)*.

 To identify, please enter the same email address that your team used to submit the contribution request.